 The most useful military record for family history is the personal service record or file.
 These files document an individual’s military career.
 Often this is the only official documentation about a person who served in the armed forces.
-The contents and detail of service records varies with each conflict.
+The content of service records and the amount of detail varies with each conflict.

 What information do I need to look for military records?

 To start researching you need to know:

 - the name of the person who served in the Australian armed forces.

 It’s also helpful to know: